-Established in 1988, ACBSP is the only business program accrediting agency that offers programmatic accreditation for associate, baccalaureate, and graduate degree programs.
-Its mission is to promote continuous improvement and recognize excellence for the business programs it programmatically accredits.
+Established in 1988, ACBSP is the only business accrediting organization for all associate, baccalaureate, and graduate degree programs.
+Its mission is to promote continuous improvement and recognize excellence in the accreditation of business education programs around the world.
 For more information on ACBSP, visit www.acbsp.org.